ku-cms/TrackerDAQ/README.md

 If you are using zsh, add these lines to ~/.zprofile on your machine:
 ```
-# Setting for the new UTF-8 terminal support in Lion
+# Setting for the new UTF-8 terminal support
 LC_CTYPE=en_US.UTF-8
 LC_ALL=en_US.UTF-8
 ```